Joint session of the Parliament of India: Exception to joint sittings

 Under the Constitution of India, money bills require the approval of the Lok Sabha only.
-Rajya Sabha can make recommendations to Lok Sabha, which it is not required to accept.
-Even if Rajya Sabha doesn't pass a money bill within 14 days, it is deemed to have been passed by both the Houses of Parliament after the expiry of the above period.
+The Rajya Sabha can make recommendations to the Lok Sabha, which it is not required to accept.
+Even if the Rajya Sabha does not pass a money bill within 14 days, it is deemed to have been passed by both the Houses of Parliament after the expiry of the above period.
 Therefore, a requirement to summon a joint session can never arise in the case of a money bill.